ajacobs6-uiowa/cs4980/crawler/README.txt

 ---------------------------------------------
 CRAWLER:
 1. Navigate to /A5/crawler
-2. in terminal: python3 crawler.py
+2. in terminal: python3 crawler.py [argument]
+3. [argument] can be a choice of persona, or if blank will be the control group.
-3. Let the process occur, when it is finished will print a finished notice and create scraped_privacyData.json file in /A5/data
+4. Let the process occur, when it is finished will print a finished notice and create bidding_data.json file in /A5/data
 --------------------------------------------------------------------------
 RESOURCES
 --------------------------------------------------------------------------